Qingfeng89/Website-User-Log-Analysis/README.md

 ## Listed files
-'Summary': It provides summary of analysis and conclusion for this project.
+**'Summary'**: It provides summary of analysis and conclusion for this project.
 It has 6 sections: Background, Dataset, Analysis, Modeling, Conclusion and Next Step.
 This notebook is a good start if you are looking for an overview of the project and interested in conclusions.

 'SensorsData_DataWrangling': It provides code of data processing, EDA, funnel analysis and retention analysis part in the project.
 Also, insignts from EDA, funnel analysis and retention analysis is included.